Thacker Pass lithium mine: Bureau of Land Management

-On April 4, 2022 the Reno-Sparks Indian Colony and Burns Paiute Tribe’s dropped their appeal to the United States Ninth Circuit for reconsideration of previous preliminary injunction requests.
+On April 4, 2022, the Reno-Sparks Indian Colony and Burns Paiute Tribe dropped their appeal to the United States Ninth Circuit for reconsideration of previous preliminary injunction requests.

 In October 2022, the Fort McDermitt Paiute and Shoshone Tribe signed a Community Benefits Agreement (CBA) with Lithium Americas establishing a collaborative framework and defining the long-term benefits for the tribe.
 The Fort McDermitt Paiute and Shoshone Tribe, are located 35 mi north of Thacker Pass and the closest Native American community to the project.

+On February 6, 2023, U.S. District Judge Miranda Du denied the majority of the protestors claims leaving the way forward for mine construction to commence.
+Judge Du ruled that BLM's outreach to local tribes "was reasonable and made in good faith based on the information BLM had at the time it initiated consultation".
+An appeal was lodged against the ruling in the 9th Circuit Court with a subsequent emergency injunction denied requesting the halting of construction work pending the appeal.

+On February 16, 2023, the two tribes appealing the ruling, along with the Summit Lake Paiute Tribe, filed a new federal lawsuit alleging BLM withheld information and that the permitting process was flawed.

+On July 17, 2023, the 9th U.S. Circuit Court of Appeals denied the bid to block construction of the lithium mine, deferring to the expertise of the Bureau of Land Management and the decision made by U.S. District Judge Miranda Du to allow construction to go forward.

+In November 2023, Judge Du dismissed the second lawsuit brought by the three tribes but left open the possibility of an amended filing, stating: "given that the Court has now twice agreed with Federal Defendants...and Plaintiffs did not vary their argument at all the second time...the Court is skeptical that Plaintiffs could successfully amend it.
+But skeptical does not mean futile".

+On 12 December 2023, the second case was dismissed with prejudice after the three tribes failed to submit an amended complaint within the required thirty days.

 Nevada state environmental permits

 On February 25, 2022, the Nevada Division of Environmental Protection (NDEP) issued three permits for the Thacker Pass lithium mine.